CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 !!!
 Note
     - MPI programs can **not** be started with mpirun or mpiexec, `srun` has to be used
-    - A MPI module has to be loaded in the batch job script for the submisson to work properly.
+    - A MPI module has to be loaded in the batch job script for the submission to work properly.

 ## Additional resources in batch jobs